agarciamontoro/agarciamontoro.github.io/_posts/2017-08-25-gsoc-final-thoughts.md

 # Detailed Final Report

-Ok, so now that you have an overall idea of my summer work, I will describe with details and decisions behind the lines of code written through these months.
+Ok, so now that you have an overall idea of my summer work, I will describe the details and decisions behind the lines of code written through these months.

 ## Previous State of ROOT

 Before GSoC17, ROOT had a good set of interfaces for fitting data; see, for example, the section [5.
 Fitting Histograms](https://root.cern.ch/root/htmldoc/guides/users-guide/ROOTUsersGuide.html#fitting-histograms) of the *User's Guide* to make an idea of what ROOT can do for you.
-However, these interfaces were tied to a specific base type; namely, they worked only with `double`s.
+However, these interfaces were tied to a specific base type; namely, they worked only with doubles.
 Furthermore, the code was first designed to serve as a set of serial algorithms, and parallelization was not taken into account.

 Considerable work has been done before the programme in order to generalize these interfaces and add the possibility to use other types and other execution policies.
 See, for example, the [`struct Evaluate`]((https://github.com/root-project/root/blob/master/math/mathcore/inc/Fit/FitUtil.h#L370)) in `FitUtil.h`, where the evaluations of `Chi2`, `LogLikelihood` and `PoissonLikelihood` functions were adapted to have vectorized and parallelized versions.